Tour Duration: 8-Day, 7-Night

 Next Scheduled Tour: 7-14 Sep, 20-27 Sep, 30 Sep-7 Oct, 21-28 Oct, 22-29 Nov, 25 Nov-2 Dec, 2-9 Dec, 16-23 Dec, 2019 | 28 Dec-4 Jan, 30 Dec-6 Jan, 6-13 Jan, 17-24 Jan, 3-10 Feb, 21-28 Feb (Sold Out), 2-9 Mar, 23-30 Mar (3 Seats Available), 3-10 Apr, 4-11 May, 2020

 Arrival to departure package to visit 2 UNESCO World Heritage Site in Bangladesh – Sundarbans and Bagerhat, including an overnight journey on a century old paddle wheel steamer called Rocket, and experiencing the life and sights at Old Dhaka.
 Sundarbans is the largest mangrove forest on earth, home of Bengal tigers and many birds and wildlife.
 Bagerhat is a Muslim city from 15th century full of astonishing mosques.

 On this tour, after visiting Dhaka city the whole day, you’ll board the Rocket paddle steamer in the evening for a memorable overnight journey.
-The next day you’ll visit the numerous mosques of Bagerhat and Kodla Moth – a 17th century Hindu temple decorated with beautiful terracotta.
-After that you’ll spend full 3 day on Sundarbans and return to Dhaka on a train for departure on the next day.
-If you have an evening flight, cost for the last night’s accommodation will be deducted.
+The next day you’ll visit the numerous mosques of Bagerhat and Kodla Moth – a 17th-century Hindu temple decorated with beautiful terracotta.
+After that, you’ll spend a full 3 day on Sundarbans and return to Dhaka on a train for departure on the next day.
+If you have an evening flight, the cost for the last night’s accommodation will be deducted.
 This is the best tour to experience the magnificent Sundarbans.